As immigration arrests spike in Chicago, activists escalate tactics to fight back

 “No U.S. citizen was arrested, they were briefly held for their and officers’ safety while the operation in the house was underway,” DHS said.

-His lawyer, Daniel J. Hesler, described Gonzalez-Leon as a hard worker who is providing for his family in Mexico and his wife, who is in hospice care.
+His lawyer, Daniel Hesler, described Gonzalez-Leon as a hard worker who is providing for his family, including a wife in hospice care.

+In another suburb, a U.S. citizen was hit with a stun gun and briefly held by a federal agent outside a gas station.
+U.S.-born Edgar Ruiz was sitting in a vehicle in suburban Des Plaines on Tuesday with his brother and father when an unidentified agent approached, according to family attorney George Gomez.

+The agent had a weapon, which alarmed them.
+Ruiz ran and was hit repeatedly with a stun gun, Gomez said.
+He was released after being “tied up” by agents.
+But his father, who doesn’t have legal permission to stay in the U.S., was detained.

-The death of a Mexican man at the hands of ICE agents has drawn questions from the president of Mexico and Illinois Gov. JB Pritzker.
+The death of a Mexican man at the hands of ICE agents has drawn questions from the president of Mexico and many Illinois elected officials.

 Authorities say immigration agents were pursuing a man with a history of reckless driving who had entered the country illegally.
 They have said Silverio Villegas Gonzalez evaded arrest and dragged an officer with his vehicle.
 DHS said the officer fired because he feared for his life.